hopperteam/hopper-doc/srs.md

 ### 3.4 Performance
 #### 3.4.1 Notification delivery time
-When a user is online, a notification that is pushed by a SP, should be delivered within one second.
+When a user is online, a notification that is pushed by a app, should be delivered within one second.

 ### 3.5 Supportability
 #### 3.5.1 Language Support